swcarpentry/shell-novice/episodes/03-create.md

 >
 > When we say, "`nano` is a text editor," we really do mean "text": it can
 > only work with plain character data, not tables, images, or any other
 > human-friendly media.
-We use it in examples because almost anyone can
+We use it in examples because it is one of the
-> drive it anywhere without training, but please use something more
+> least complex text editors.
+However, because of this trait, it may
-> powerful for real work.
+> not be powerful enough or flexible enough for the work you need to do
+> after this workshop.
 On Unix systems (such as Linux and Mac OS X),
 > many programmers use [Emacs](http://www.gnu.org/software/emacs/) or
-> [Vim](http://www.vim.org/) (both of which are completely unintuitive,
+> [Vim](http://www.vim.org/) (both of which are unintuitive),
-> even by Unix standards), or a graphical editor such as
+> or a graphical editor such as
 > [Gedit](http://projects.gnome.org/gedit/).
 On Windows, you may wish to
 > use [Notepad++](http://notepad-plus-plus.org/).
 Windows also has a built-in
 > editor called `notepad` that can be run from the command line in the same